 Will you tell me why you decided not to post my editorial?

 Again, sorry!
-We receive too many editorials to be able to do this for everyone, and frankly, we don't want to hurt anyone's feelings.
-If it's constructive criticism you're after, contact one of the editors individually and we'll help you as best as we can.
+We receive too many editorials to be able to do this for everyone, and we don't want to hurt anyone's feelings.
+If it's constructive criticism you're after, you can follow up over email, and we'll help you as best as we can.
 If you feel that your editorial is worthy to be posted on MuggleNet and it still hasn't been posted six months later, feel free to submit it again - funny things can happen.

 English isn't my primary language.
 Can I still submit an editorial?